Skip to main content

 }

-Now that we know the URL for our upload function, we can go back to the HTML form and update it:
+Now that we know the function’s URL, we can wire up the HTML form:

 const upload = async () => {